pdenapo/pdenapo.github.io/_posts/2016-10-02-creating_a_chroot.markdown

 {% endhighlight %}

-You need to mount several pseudo filesystems before entering into the the chrooted enviroment.using the command chroot.
+You need to mount several pseudo filesystems before entering into the the chrooted environment.using the command chroot.
 I am using the following script for doing that.

 {% highlight bash %}